Flagsmith/flagsmith-docs/docs/advanced-use/system-administration.md

 title: System Administration
 ---

+## Terraform API Keys for Organisations

+You can create Terraform API Keys from the Organisation Settings page.
+These are currently used with our [Terraform Provider](../integrations/terraform.md).
+You can create Terraform API Keys that have access over your entire Organisation for the endpoints required by Terraform to operate.

-## Preventing Client SDKS to set Traits
+## Preventing Client SDKS from setting Traits

 There may be use-cases where you want to prevent client-side SDKs from setting traits of users.
 For example, if you are setting `plan=silver` as a trait, and then enabling/disabling features based on that plan, a malicious user could, with